Smooth Convergence Away from Singular Sets: Introduction

 Note that, unlike prior existing results concerning the Gromov-Hausdorff limits of manifolds, here we require only area and volume controls on the connected precompact exhaustion.
-Theorem~\ref{Ricci-codim-thm} is a consequence of Theorem~\ref{Ricci-smooth-to-GH}, stated within, which assumes only that the connected precompact exhaustion is uniformly well embedded in the sense of Definition~\ref{well-embedded}.
+Theorem~\ref{Ricci-codim-thm} is a consequence of Theorem~\ref{Ricci-smooth-to-GH}, stated within, which assumes only that the connected precompact exhaustion is uniformly well embedded in the sense of Definition~\ref{well-embedded} \footnote{ Definition~\ref{well-embedded} of uniform well embeddedness has been revised fixing the order of the limits.}.
 The necessity of the various hypothesis of these theorems is described in Remark~\ref{Ricci-necessity}.
 In particular the diameter hypothesis is unnecessary when the Ricci curvature is nonnegative.

 The Ricci curvature condition in these theorems may be replaced by a requirement that the sequence of manifolds have a uniform linear contractibility function.
 See Definition~\ref{defn-contractibility-function}, Theorem~\ref{c-smooth-to-GH} and Theorem~\ref{c-codim-thm}, stated within.
 The necessity of the various hypothesis of these theorems is described in Remark~\ref{c-necessity}.